morgane-aubineau/My_personal_website/index.md

 keywords: Brain, Intellectual Giftedness, Autism Spectrum Conditions, Polymathy
 ---

-<p>Presentation</p>
+**Presentation**
-<p>I am Morgane Aubineau, PhD in neurodevelopmental psychopathology.
+I am Morgane Aubineau, PhD in neurodevelopmental psychopathology.
 Welcome on my personal academic website.
 In this website, I provide information about my current work on both the neural architecture of high cognitive ability *(g)* individuals and autism spectrum conditions.
-There is also a link to visit the website of the Pearl (currently under construction).</p>
+There is also a link to visit the website of the Pearl (currently under construction).

 [Read my curriculum vitae ![CV as pdf (English version)]({{ BASE_PATH }}/pages/icons16/pdf-icon.png)]({{ BASE_PATH }}/assets/CV.pdf)<br/>